adnane1975/dragdialog/README.md

-This is a code snippet showing the use of Dialog ( https://mui.com/material-ui/react-dialog/ ) of react/mui with this 3 features:
+This is a code snippet demonstrating the use of the Dialog component from Material-UI (MUI) in React, showcasing these three features:

-- Open and close from outside
+- Opening and closing the dialog from outside.
-- Drag and drop the dialog
+- Drag-and-drop functionality for the dialog (drag from the dialog title).
-- Non modal: you can click outside the dialog without closing it
+- Non-modal behavior: clicking outside the dialog does not close it, allowing you to interact with the backdrop.

+You can find more details about the Dialog component [here](https://mui.com/material-ui/react-dialog/).

 ## Getting Started

-First, run the development server:
+Run the development server:

 ```bash
 git clone https://github.com/adnane1975/dragdialog.git